Pieter Bruegel the Elder: Months of the year

 Bruegel's paintings were on a far larger scale than a typical calendar page painting, each one approximately three feet by five feet.
 For Bruegel, this was a large commission (the price of a commission was based on how large the painting was) and an important one.
-In 1565, the Calvinist riots began and it was only two years before the Eighty Years' War broke out.
-Bruegel may have felt safer with a secular commission so as to not offend Calvinist or Catholic.
-Some of the most famous paintings from this series included The Hunters in the Snow (December–January) and The Harvesters (August).
+In 1565, the Calvinist riots began, and it was only two years before the Eighty Years' War broke out.
+Bruegel may have felt safer with a secular commission so as not to offend Calvinists or Catholics.
+Some of the most famous paintings from this series included The Hunters in the Snow (December–January) and The Harvesters (August-September).

 Prints and drawings

 On his return from Italy to Antwerp, Bruegel earned his living producing drawings to be turned into prints for the leading print publisher of the city, and indeed northern Europe, Hieronymus Cock.
-At his "House of the Four Winds" Cock ran a well-oiled production and distribution operation efficiently turning out prints of many sorts that was more concerned with sales than the finest artistic achievement.
+At his "House of the Four Winds" Cock ran a production and distribution operation, efficiently producing prints of many sorts that were more concerned with sales than the finest artistic achievement.
 Most of Bruegel's prints come from this period, but he continued to produce drawn designs for prints until the end of his life, leaving only two completed out of a series of the Four Seasons.
 The prints were popular and it is reasonable to assume that all those published have survived.
-In many cases we also have Bruegel's drawings.
+In many cases, Bruegel's drawings also exist.
 Although the subject matter of his graphic work was often continued in his paintings, there are considerable differences in emphases between the two oeuvres.
 To his contemporaries and for long after, until public museums and good reproductions of the paintings made these better known, Bruegel was much better known through his prints than his paintings, which largely explains the critical assessment of him as merely the creator of comic peasant scenes.

 The prints are mostly engravings, though from about 1559 onwards some are etchings or mixtures of both techniques.
 Only one complete woodcut was made from a Bruegel design, with another left incomplete.
 This, The Dirty Wife, is a most unusual survival (now Metropolitan Museum of Art) of a drawing on the wooden block intended for printing.
 For some reason, the specialist block-cutter who carved away the block, following the drawing while also destroying it, had only done one corner of the design before stopping work.
 The design then appears as an engraving, perhaps soon after Bruegel's death.